HuntsmanCancerInstitute/AwsApps/README.md

 7) Placeholder files may be moved, see -u

 Required:
--d Path to a local directory to sync.
-This becomes the base key in S3, e.g.
+-d One or more local directories with the same parent to sync.
+This parent dir
-     BucketName/LocalDirName/...
+     becomes the base key in S3, e.g. BucketName/Parent/....
+Comma delimited, no spaces, see the example.
 -b Dediated S3 bucket name

 Optional: